(18th April 2016 – 18 miles + 2 miles from my home to path’s start)

 But in early April, the sun returned and I leapt into action … or rather I opened my laptop, booked a rail ticket and emailed three B&B’s.
 (For the other two nights, I’d sleep in my own bed).

 A couple of weeks later, I stood at the path’s start by the Norman cathedral.
-Luckily, I timed it perfectly and under a cloudless sky, I felt as frisky as a thoroughbred colt … or a middle-aged Englishman going for a walk.
+Luckily, I had timed it perfectly and under a cloudless sky, I felt as frisky as a thoroughbred colt … or a middle-aged Englishman going for a walk.
 One of the two.
 It was past 9am and I was champing at the bit to get underway.
 And champing on a croissant for breakfast.

 Dodging early shoppers and important looking people going off to important jobs, I raised my hat to His Greatness and headed out.

-I hadn’t been in Winchester for 8 years.
-On my last visit, I’d arrived on foot with my dog, Hobbes, after a two-day, 50 mile march from Amberley along the SDW.
+I hadn’t been to Winchester for 8 years.
+On my last visit, I’d arrived on foot with my dog, Hobbes, after a two-day, 50-mile march from Amberley along the SDW.
 We were both exhausted.
 We’d wild camped the previous night and I carried a heavy rucksack full of tent, sleeping bag, cooking gear and dog food.
 Hobbes carried a doggy grin.
 Two days of sniffing fence-posts, flushing pheasant, chasing rabbits, snacking on questionable morsels found on the path, galloping ahead only to hare back again, had all been enjoyable but very tiring.
-(And Hobbes had found things to do too).
+And Hobbes had found things to do too.

 Coltishly, I quickly covered the first mile.
 From my front door, I’d already walked two miles to reach the start of the path: 3 down only 99 – plus a few extra – to go.